mrWheel/m5stack-speed/README.md

 ## Important design choices

 - Wi-Fi and Bluetooth are not enabled, reducing unnecessary power use.
-- No SD card is needed.
+- SD card is needed for tracking
 - GPS continues running with the LCD backlight off.
 - The large speed number uses a custom seven-segment renderer, so it remains readable at a glance and requires no font files.
 - The project currently targets the exact Core Basic v2.7 pinout.